-For women leaving abusive relationships, one of the most important (and usually most challenging) tasks is finding good, affordable accommodation.
+MP Larry Brock Office t.
+519-754-4300 108 St. George St, Suite 3 For people leaving abusive relationships, one of the most important (and usually most challenging) tasks is finding good, affordable accommodation.
 Since you have to provide a fixed address in order to get help from Ontario Works, your housing needs will be a high priority.
 The following information can help get you started...